loda-lang/loda-programs/programs/oeis/list2.md

 * [A273375](http://oeis.org/A273375) ([L18 program](A273375.asm)): Squares ending in digit 4.
 * [A273384](http://oeis.org/A273384) ([L13 program](A273384.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
 * [A273386](http://oeis.org/A273386) ([L26 program](A273386.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
+* [A273387](http://oeis.org/A273387) ([L22 program](A273387.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
 * [A273405](http://oeis.org/A273405) ([L20 program](A273405.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273407](http://oeis.org/A273407) ([L13 program](A273407.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273408](http://oeis.org/A273408) ([L10 program](A273408.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 675", based on the 5-celled von Neumann neighborhood.